 Model appropriate behavior.
 Embrace the moral authority you embody as a leader by modeling the behavior you want to see in others.
 If you recognize a dearth of emotional maturity around you, provide it.
 Importantly, resist the temptation to take actions appropriate to you as a private citizen when it is inappropriate for the workplace.

-Be a Great Communicator
+Leadership in a Time of Uncertainty: Be a Great Communicator

 A good leader guides an organization to financial stability and psychological stability as well.
 Communication is the most powerful tool for limiting adverse emotional reactions and keeping people engaged during a time of uncertainty.
-Board, staff and constituents should hear from leaders regularly and reliably with empathy, straight talk, and when possible, reassurance.
+Board, staff, and constituents should hear from leaders regularly and reliably with empathy, straight talk, and when possible, reassurance.
 Rumors and gossip should be dismissed, when they can be, and addressed with specificity when they cannot.

 Communicate up, down and out.
 Board, staff, and constituents need to hear from leaders that the organization’s core mission is as relevant as ever, and that management and the organization’s governing body are stewarding it toward effectiveness and sustainability despite the uncertainty that may loom.